-Module Name Module Code Level (type) СР Chemistry for Na tural Scientists JTMS-SCI-15 Year 1 (Methods) 5 Module Compon ents Number Name Туре СР JTMS-15 Chemistry for Natural Scientists Lecture 5 Module Coordinator Andrea Koschinsky- Fritsche Jacobs Track - Methods and Skills Mandatory Status Mandatory for EES Entry Requirements Pre-requisites ⊠None Co-requisites Knowledge, Abilities, or Skills ⊠None • none Annually (Spring) Duration Forms of Lear Teaching Lectures (17.5 Lab sessions (Private study Workload 17.5 hours) 1 semester 125 hours
+Module Name Module Code Level (type) CP Chemistry for Natural Scientists JTMS-SCI-15 Year 1 (Methods) 5 Module Components Number Name Туре CP JTMS-15 Chemistry for Na atural Scientis its Lecture 5 Module Coordinator Program Affiliat ion Mandatory Status ; Andrea Koschinsky- Fritsche Jacobs Trac k - Methods a and Skills Mandatory for EE S Entry Requirements Pre-requisites ⊠None Co-requisites ⊠None Knowledge, or Skills ● non Abilities, ne Frequency Annually (Spring) Forms of Learning Lectures (17 hours) Lab sessions hours) Private study hours) .5 (17.5 Duration Workload 1 semester 125 hours

-None.
+None

 This module is comprised of general, inorganic and organic chemistry at an introductory level, with a focus on inorganic chemistry.
 The module objectives are to provde a basic understanding of the fundamental principles and theories of chemistry.
 This includes an introduction to matter, molecules, atomic theory, stoichiometry, intermolecular forces and solids, as well as chemical thermodynamics and kinetics, redox chemistry, electrochemistry and equilibrium chemistry.
 The organic chemistry component incorporates a systematic examination of the physical properties and reactivity of simple organic compounds.
 Subsequently, these theories and principles are applied to chemical concepts in natural systems.
 It will be demonstrated how chemical reactions and equilibria interact with changes in the environment.
 Furthermore, the module introduces compartments, components, and chemical processes including interactions with the biosphere in natural systems.
 The module also introduces students to basic safety requirements and techniques used in a chemistry laboratory as well as sampling methods of natural materials to be analyzed.
 The material covered in the lecture is reinforced in the laboratory practical sessions.

-- describe the basis of atomic theory and explain the structure of an atom, ions and electronic configuration; - describe periodic trends for groups and periods; - calculate molecules, molar mass, moles and molarity; - identify the types of chemical reactions in natural systems; - relate bonding and intermolecular forces to the structure of solids and molecules; - apply the principles of pH, acids and bases as well as the action of buffers; - balance chemical reactions; - explain and calculate equilibrium constants for different types of reactions; - name simple organic compounds and identify common functional groups; - describe the chemical reactions and physical properties of hydrocarbons;
+- describe the basis of atomic theory and explain the structure of an atom, ions and electronic configuration; - describe periodic trends for groups and periods; - calculate molecules, molar mass, moles and molarity; - identify the types of chemical reactions in natural systems; - relate bonding and intermolecular forces to the structure of solids and molecules; - apply the principles of pH, acids and bases as well as the action of buffers; - balance chemical reactions: - explain and calculate equilibrium constants for different types of reactions; - name simple organic compounds and identify common functional groups: - describe the chemical reactions and physical properties of hydrocarbons;